turingschool/curriculum/source/projects/binary_search_tree.markdown

 ---
 layout: page
-title: Binary Search Tree
+title: Suggested for You
 ---

+## Overview

+You are a junior developer at Netflix.
+You're on a team that is developing a list of movies for Netflix users called "Suggested for You."
+Each time movies are added to Netflix, an algorithm determines a score of how likely a given user is to enjoy that movie.

+* Scores are integers between 0 and 100
+* No two movies will get the same score

+It is your job to take new movies that have been scored, and store them in a Binary Search Tree.

+## Binary Search Trees

 A binary search tree is a fundamental data structure useful for organizing large sets of data.

 More on Wikipedia: http://en.wikipedia.org/wiki/Binary_search_tree

-## Overview

 A binary tree is built from *nodes*.
 Each node has:

 * A) An element of data
 * B) A link to the *left*.
-All nodes to the left have data elements less/lower than this node's data element.
+All nodes to the left have elements with a value less or lower than this node's data element.
 * C) A link to the *right*.
-All nodes to the right have data elements more/greater than this node's data element.
+All nodes to the right have elements with a value more or greater than this node's data element.

 ## Base Expectations